About the Apprenticeship Program

 Your support network is here to help you succeed.
 We want you to have an enjoyable work and study life, learn as much as possible and successfully complete your apprenticeship to ultimately become a highly-valued member of the APA team.
 Your support network will include mentors, supervisors, your colleagues, a program coordinator and classroom trainers.

-The application process will consist of submitting a cover letter and resume, interviews and a site visit for shortlisted applicants (COVID-19 restrictions permitting).
+The application process will consist of submitting a cover letter and resume, interviews, and a site visit for shortlisted applicants (COVID-19 restrictions permitting).
+All applications must include a cover letter explaining why you are interested in a trade career and what interests you about working at APA.
 The site visit will give you an idea of what a day on the job looks like so you can make a more informed decision if this career choice is for you.

 Visit our Job Opportunities page to view roles and apply.